kjuhi-18/Data-PreProcessing-and-Exploratory-Data-Analysis/Different Scaling Techniques/README.md

 🚀 Why This Matters

-Scaling is a core step in preprocessing that ensures every feature contributes fairly to your machine learning model.
+Scaling is a core preprocessing step that ensures every feature contributes appropriately to your machine learning model.

-🔑 Takeaway:
+Key takeaways:

-Min-Max → keeps values in a fixed range
+Min-Max → keeps values within a fixed range.

-Standard Scaler → centers & normalizes data for robustness
+Standard Scaler → centers and normalizes feature distributions for better model behavior.